 Acute epididymitis is a clinical syndrome causing pain, swelling, and inflammation of the epididymis and lasting less than 6 weeks.
 It is caused by STIs such as C. trachomatis, N. gonorrhoeae, M. genitalium or can be caused by enteric organisms such as Escherichia coli.
-Chronic epididymitis cours when there is greater than 6 week history of symptoms of discomfort or pain in the scrotum, testicle or epididymis (31).
+Chronic epididymitis occurs when there is greater than 6 week history of symptoms of discomfort or pain in the scrotum, testicle or epididymis (31).

-Orchitis is caused by swelling Kine testis.
+Orchitis is caused by swelling of the testis.
 Any infection or inflammation affecting the epididymis may spread to the testis and cause epididymo-orchitis (31).

-Diagnosis of epididymo-ochitis is based on presenting history, risk of STIs, physical examination findings ar opreliminary investigations.
-Patients with epididymo-orchitis typically present with soute onset unilateral scrotal pain, swelling and erythema.
-Patients may compare of symptoms of urethritis or urethral discharge.
-Testicular torsion (torsion of the section and is the most important differential diagnosis (31).
+Diagnosis of epididymo-orchitis is based on presenting history, risk of STIs, physical examination findings and preliminary investigations.
+Patients with epididymo-orchitis typically present with acute onset unilateral scrotal pain, swelling and erythema.
+Patients may complain of symptoms of urethritis or urethral discharge.
+Testicular torsion (torsion of the spermatic cord) is the most important differential diagnosis (31).

-Genital alc
+Genital ulcers

-Genital Opers are usually found on the anus, vulva (outer part of the vagina) penis and on the kin around these areas.
-Some people show no symptoms whereas others may whence burning sensation, fever, itching, pain or vaginal discharge.
+Genital ulcers are usually found on the anus, vulva (outer part of the vagina) penis and on the skin around these areas.
+Some people show no symptoms whereas others may experience burning sensation, fever, itching, pain or vaginal discharge.

-Senital ulcers can form if the patient has chancroid, chlamydia, genital herpes, Human Immunodeficiency virus (HIV) and syphilis.
+Genital ulcers can form if the patient has chancroid, chlamydia, genital herpes, Human Immunodeficiency virus (HIV) and syphilis.
 Varicella zoster and enterovirus may cause genital ulcers.
-Rarer infectious causes include Cytomegalovirus Epstein- Barr virus, Enterovirus, Group A Streptococcus and Mycoplasma pneumoniae.
+Rarer infectious causes include Cytomegalovirus Epstein- Barr virus [RS1], Enterovirus, Group A Streptococcus and Mycoplasma pneumoniae.